 One of the cloud solution’s strongest points is no upfront costs.
-By removing all those costs, the cloud opens up opportunities for businesses to easily add and scale a contact center without a hefty price tag.
+By removing all those costs, the cloud allows businesses to easily add and scale a contact center without a hefty price tag.

 No need to hire specialized IT support

-By moving to the cloud and paying a monthly or annual fee, contact center managers feel relieved knowing that they have a dedicated and knowledgeable team available to alert and support outages, upgrades and implementations.
+By moving to the cloud and paying a monthly or annual fee, contact center managers feel relieved knowing they have a dedicated and knowledgeable team available to alert and support outages, upgrades, and implementations.

 Upgrades and licenses are included

 On average, contact centers need to upgrade their software every three years.
-That means that managers need to forecast three years out to determine which software and how many licenses will fit the company’s three-year plan.
+That means managers must forecast for three years to determine which software and how many licenses will fit the company’s three-year plan.
 However, with the cloud, if the number of seats or the type of software needed changes at any time, the cloud can easily support that change and only costs the number of licenses needed at any given time.
-The flexibility of the cloud to your businesses’ needs and growth easily win over managers with uncompromising on-premise systems.
+The flexibility of the cloud to your businesses’ needs and growth easily wins over managers with uncompromising on-premise systems.

 What are the pitfalls of a public cloud contact center?